Before you leave for your dream destination, make sure to take care of a few things. Below you will find 5 things to do before you leave on vacation.

 It is very important that someone know where you are, especially if you are traveling to a foreign country.
 When I was a Tour Manager, I would send my parents an Excel spreadsheet that had all my hotel information, the dates I would be staying in each hotel, and my flight information.

 This way, they could look at the spreadsheet at anytime and know where I was supposed to be.
-Now that I’m no longer a Tour Manager, I still let them know where I will be staying (I give them the address of the apartments I’ve rented), and the number of the telephone that I am using.
-Since I normally buy a local cell phone when I travel overseas, incoming calls are free for me and my parents can reach me at anytime which makes them very happy.
+Now that I’m no longer a Tour Manager, I still let them know where I will be staying by give them the address of the apartment or hotel I’m staying.
+If I’m staying in a hotel I give them and my friends the number to the hotel and my room so they can get in touch with me in case my cell phone doesn’t work.
+It’s a simple gesture but it makes those who love you feel better.

 5. ALWAYS CHECK THE WEATHER FORECAST FOR YOUR DESTINATION